 Do I Have a Peekaboo Ice Cream Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Peekaboo Ice Cream Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria infection cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating Peekaboo Ice Cream, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.